oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/GraphicalUserInterface/README.md

     ```

 4. **Run Ollama with the selected LLM**:
-	We choose to use "phi3" mini model from Microsoft as the defualt LLM.
+	We choose to use "phi3" mini model from Microsoft as the default LLM.
 You can choose other LLMs from the supported libraries on the Ollama website: [Ollama Library](https://ollama.com/library).
     Make sure you update the variable "model_name" inside the ChatbotFunctions.py also if you want to change the LLM library
 	```sh
     ollama pull phi3:mini